 “For a secure world”: This brief, yet clear four-word motto sums up the philosophy of this company with operations around the world, including in Europe and in Africa.

 Semlex was founded in Belgium in 1992, and is the world’s pioneer in biometric identification solutions.
 Lead by Albert Karaziwan, a philanthropist businessman with a passion for new technologies, this Belgian company has put its expertise to good use serving governments, international organizations, developing countries and the most needy populations for more than 25 years.

 Creation, History and International Expansion

-Semlex has emerged as a major player in this market.
+In 10 years, Semlex has emerged as a major player in this market.
 The company turned toward Africa, a continent with a high potential that was unfortunately too often neglected by new technologies.
-The challenge was double: to equip Africa with powerful tools like those found in Europe and North America, and to fight crime by helping the African governments better secure their borders.
+The challenge was important: to equip Africa with powerful tools to organize Civil registry, and to fight crime by helping the African governments better secure their borders.

-In order to increase its credibility and to foster direct collaboration with the authorities, Semlex opened offices in the countries with which it collaborates, including Chad, Guinea-Bissau, Mozambique, Madagascar, Gabon, Kenya, and Niger…Add the parent company to these subsidiaries (Semlex Europe S.A), the offices responsible for the African division (Semlex Africa), the Research and Development division (Semlex Biometrics S.A) and the Equipment division (Profabel Semlex S.A).
+In order to increase its credibility and to foster direct collaboration with the authorities, Semlex opened offices in the countries with which it collaborates, including SEMLEX BISSAU, SEMLEX COMORES, SEMLEX CONGO, SEMLEX COTE D´IVOIRE, SEMLEX GAMBIA, SEMLEX MADAGASCAR and SEMLEX MOZAMBIQUE…Add the headquarter company to these subsidiaries, Semlex Europe S.A.

 – The ministries of the interior (border control),